liferay/liferay-docs/develop/tutorials/articles/111-customizing/01-overriding-jsps/05-core-jsp-overrides-using-customjspbag.markdown

 Remember, this type of customization should be seen as a last resort.
 There's a risk that your override will break due to the nature of this implementation, and core functionality in Liferay can go down with it.
-If the JSP you want to override is in another module, refer to the article on [overriding JSPs from a module](/develop/tutorials/-/knowledge_base/7-0/overriding-a-modules-jsps).
+If the JSP you want to override is in another module, refer to the section on [API based approaches to overriding JSPs](/develop/tutorials/-/knowledge_base/7-0/overriding-jsps#using-portals-api-to-override-a-jsp).

 ## Site Scoped JSP Customization [](id=site-scoped-jsp-customization)